 Why human plays an important role in control loop?

-Unique abilities of humans such as adaptive behavior in dynamic environments, and social interaction and moral judgment capabilities, make humans essential elements of many control loops, operating in close collaboration with autonomy.
-Compared to human control, autonomy provides higher computational performance and multi-tasking capabilities without any fatigue, stress, or boredom.
-Thus, we need to use both human and autonomy in control loop.
+Humans’ unique abilities, such as adaptive behavior in dynamic environments, social interaction, and moral judgment capabilities, make humans essential elements of many control loops, operating in close collaboration with autonomy.
+Compared to human control, autonomy provides higher computational performance and multi-tasking capabilities without fatigue, stress, or boredom.
+Thus, we need to use both human and autonomy in the control loop.

 Why is it important to analyse human behavior in the control loop?

-Probability of human error causing system failure is higher.
-Moreover, humans may have anxiety, fear and unconsciousness during operations.
-In the tasks that require increased attention and focus, humans may tend to provide high gain control inputs which can cause undesired oscillations, for example, pilot induced oscillations (PIO).
+The probability of human error causing system failure is higher.
+Moreover, humans may have anxiety, fear, and unconsciousness during operations.
+In the tasks requiring increased attention and focus, humans may tend to provide high gain control inputs, which can cause undesired oscillations, such as pilot-induced oscillations (PIO).

 How to model human behavior?

-Reliable human mathematical models are required to develop safe control mechanisms, and provide a better realization and understanding of human control actions and limitations.
-Human behavior in the control loop is due to 1) sensory model, consists of visual, vestibular, proprioceptive, etc. 2) neuromuscular model, which is considered as the relation between brain signal and muscle movements, 3) control theoretic model, which is related to the decisions taken by human to stabilize the system or compensate disturbances, etc.
+Reliable human mathematical models are required to develop safe control mechanisms and better realize and understand human control actions and limitations.
+Human behavior in the control loop is due to 1) sensory model, which consists of visual, vestibular, proprioceptive, etc. 2) neuromuscular model, which is considered as the relation between brain signal and muscle movements, 3) control theoretic model, which is related to the decisions taken by human to stabilize the system or compensate disturbances, etc.